medavox/distribackup/docs/Glossary.md

 : The collection of nodes that an archive is being shared between.
 NOT the internet, the local-area network or all computers everywhere using Distribackup.

+Edition
+:Analogous to a commit in git.
+Represents a version of the repository.

 Global Archive State Data
 :Describes the 'latest edition' of the archive's state.
 Usually the same as the version that the Publisher has, unless the Publisher is newly elected,